Item #1115 The Watch. Carlo Levi.

 8vo. [xvi], 442 pp. Publisher's black cloth boards, green cloth spine, label in black and gold on spine.
 Dust jacket fragile, chips to head and tail of spine, some tears; secured by mylar wrapper.

-Second America printing.
+Second American printing.
 Levi's novel, set in Rome and Naples, is based on his own experience after the War trying to reestablish himself as a writer and artist.
 Recovering from the disaster that was the fascist government of Mussolini and his black shirts, Levi recounts the attempts to form a society that abandoned the past and rid the country of government of the rich, for the rich, and by the rich.
-His story, set in 1946, "when the last Cabinet of 'Men of the Resistence' gave way to the first De Gaspari Government, and the hopes of a radical reform of political life were shelved. . ."
+His story, set in 1946, "when the last Cabinet of 'Men of the Resistance' gave way to the first De Gaspari Government, and the hopes of a radical reform of political life were shelved. . ."
 His story resonates with the impact that fascism, the war, and recovery had on the everyday person in Italian society.

 Price: $15.00